 Students in our program develop marketable skills in research and in applying an understanding of how social systems operate.
 These skills are relevant to careers in criminal justice, health care, public administration, education, law, business and many more fields of interest.
 Our undergraduate program also prepares students for advanced study in graduate school.
+The conceptual and critical thinking skills students gain in our program are intended for world-readiness, which goes beyond the essential goal of near-term workforce readiness to empower students for life, work, and citizenship in an age of daunting challenges in need of world-embracing solutions.

 Research with Faculty Members

 Students in the sociology and anthropology department have the opportunity to study with faculty.
 Archaeology students have numerous opportunities to engage in field work, gaining experience in excavating and cataloging artifacts.
+Our new minor in Food, Environment and Society combines courses in anthropology, environmental science, geography and health and nutrition to examine the complexities of food systems and more sustainable socio-ecological practices.

 The NMU Forensic Research Outdoor Station (FROST) is an outdoor research facility that facilitates research and education intended to advance knowledge and understanding of forensic taphonomy, anthropology, decomposition and other forensic sciences, especially as they are affected by considerable snow accumulation and repeated freezing and thawing in a high-latitude climate.